Balancingrock/Swiftfire/README.md

 For each (valid and accepted) request that arrives at the server, Swiftfire finds the stack of services to execute and does so one service after the other.

-You can add your own services to modify or extend de default behaviour.
+You can add your own services to modify or extend the default behaviour.

 However it is much more likely that you will want to create your own functions.